-The teen daughter (Joey Heatherton, Twilight of Honor) of a famous sculptor (Susan Hayward, I Want to Live!), and granddaughter of a wealthy woman (Bette Davis), kills her mother’s shady boyfriend in apparent self-defense, but there is more to the story.
+The teenage daughter (Joey Heatherton, Twilight of Honor) of a famous sculptor (Susan Hayward, I Want to Live!), and granddaughter of an influential and super-wealthy woman (Bette Davis), kills her mother’s shady boyfriend in apparent self-defense, but there is more to the story.

 Reaction & Thoughts: